communote-github-user/psyphant.github.io/doc/dev_how_plugin.md

   		<tr>
   			<td><strong>Note Content Rendering</strong><br /><br />
   			Allows to execute logic after the note is saved.
 At the point of manipulation the note is already stored at the database.
 The process is working async.
-  			Overwrite the processNoteContent() and manipulate the content with their getter and setter functions of the item object.</td>
+  			Overwrite the <code class="highlighter-rouge">processNoteContent()</code> and manipulate the content with their getter and setter functions of the item object.</td>
   			<td>NoteContentRenderingPreProcessor.java (Interface)</td>
   		</tr>
   		<tr>
   			<td><strong>Note Metadata Rendering</strong><br /><br />
   			Allows to execute logic after the note is saved.
 At the point of manipulation the note is already stored at the database.
 The process is working async.
-  			Overwrite the processNote() and manipulate the metadata with their getter and setter functions of the item object.</td>
+  			Overwrite the <code class="highlighter-rouge">processNote()</code> and manipulate the metadata with their getter and setter functions of the item object.</td>
   			<td>NoteMetadataRenderingPreProcessor.java (Interface)</td>
   		</tr>
   		<tr>
   			<td><strong>Note User Notification (@user)</strong><br /><br />
-  			Allows you to control if the user receiving a notification by overwriting the function preProcess().</td>
+  			Allows you to control if the user receiving a notification by overwriting the function <code class="highlighter-rouge">preProcess()</code>.</td>
   			<td>UserNotificationNoteProcessor.java</td>
   		</tr>
   		<tr>
   			<td><strong>Note Topic Notification (@@all, @@authors and @@managers)</strong><br /><br />
-  			Allows you to control if the users of a topic receiving a notification by overwriting the function preProcess().</td>
+  			Allows you to control if the users of a topic receiving a notification by overwriting the function <code class="highlighter-rouge">preProcess()</code>.</td>
   			<td>NotificationNoteProcessor.java</td>
   		</tr>
   		<tr>